-- 1) Whole-body counting measures body contents directly, as contrasted with indirect inferences from excreta measurements (urine and faecal analyses). - 2) Non-transportable radionuclides in the lung do not pose a problem for whole-body counting as they do for urine analysis, provided that the gamma photons are sufficiently energetic to be able to reach the detector.
+- Whole-body counting measures body contents directly.
+This is better than the indirect 1) inferences we get from excreta measurements (urine and faecal analyses). - Non-transportable radionuclides in the lung do not pose a problem for whole-body counting as they do for urine analysis, provided that the gamma photons are sufficiently energetic to be able to reach the detector.